pllab/cs162-tutorials/2-a-scala-primer.md

 ```scala
   println(s"${this.name}: ${this.message}")
 ```
-6. Make a new community of people in the Scala console and see if they can talk with each other so that the output looks exactly like this:
+6. Make some new instances of the `Person` class in the Scala console and see if they can talk with each other so that the output looks exactly like this:
 ```
 Grievous: General Kenobi!
 Obi: Hello there!